-- 1) Actual No less than three years will be utilized; and - 2) A Participant (or resource owner) can supply synthesized data if at least 3 years of actual data is not available, using: - b)a) Manufacturer's engineering or performance data and actual - weather (preferably from on-site, but not from outside of 50-mile radius); and/or - e)b) Historical performance of similar resources within a 50-mile radius. - 3) If three years of data is not provided by the Participant, either through synthetic data or actual output, the resource will receive an ELCC value equal to the product of a calculated class average ELCC percentage times the nameplate capacity of the resource at issue, subject to an exception, described below, if the resource has been repowered..
-The PO will use the synthesized wind output shape for the appropriate VER zoneZone to determine the class average ELCC percentage.
+- 1) No less than three years will be utilized; and - 2) A Participant (or resource owner) can supply synthesized data if at least 3 years of actual data is not available, using: - a) Manufacturer's engineering or performance data and actual weather (preferably from on-site, but not from outside of 50-mile radius); or - b) Historical performance of similar resources within a 50-mile radius. - 3) If three years of data is not provided by the Participant, either through synthetic data or actual output, the resource will receive an ELCC value equal to the product of a calculated class average ELCC percentage times the nameplate capacity of the resource at issue.
+The PO will use the synthesized wind output shape for the appropriate VER Zone to determine the class average ELCC percentage.

-As actual data is accrued, it will replace synthesized data as it becomes available (e.g., one year of actuals +plus two years of synthesized; two years actuals +plus one year synthesized, then eventually three years of actuals).
+As actual data is accrued, it will replace synthesized data as it becomes available (e.g., one year of actuals plus two years of synthesized; two years actuals plus one year synthesized, then eventually three years of actuals).
 Once a new or repowered facility has a full year of operational data the synthesized data for years two (2) and three (3) will be evaluated for reasonableness.
 If the synthesized data significantly understated or overstated the forecasted generation of the resource, the year 2 and 3 synthesized data will be adjusted by the PO accordingly.

-4.4.6.44.3.7.4 Determination of ELCC for Future VER Resources
+4.3.7.4 Determination of ELCC for Future VER Resources